Astronaut: Definition

 As of 17 November 2016, 552 people from 36 countries have reached 100 km or more in altitude, of whom 549 reached low Earth orbit or beyond.

 Of these, 24 people have traveled beyond low Earth orbit, either to lunar orbit, the lunar surface, or, in one case, a loop around the Moon.
 Three of the 24—Jim Lovell, John Young and Eugene Cernan—did so twice.

 As of 17 November 2016, under the U.S. definition, 558 people qualify as having reached space, above 50 mi altitude.
 Of eight X-15 pilots who exceeded 50 mi in altitude, only one, Joseph A. Walker, exceeded 100 kilometers (about 62.1 miles) and he did it two times, becoming the first person in space twice.
-Space travelers have spent over 41,790 man-days (114.5 man-years) in space, including over 100 astronaut-days of spacewalks.
-As of 2024, the man with the longest cumulative time in space is Gennady Padalka, who has spent 879 days in space.
-Peggy A. Whitson holds the record for the most time in space by a woman, 377 days.
+Space travelers have spent over 41,790 man-days (114.5-man-years) in space, including over 100 astronaut-days of spacewalks.
+As of 2024, the man with the longest cumulative time in space is Oleg Kononenko, who has spent over 1100 days in space.
+Peggy A. Whitson holds the record for the most time in space by a woman, at 675 days.

+Strict definition

+The veteran American astronaut, Wally Schirra (1923–2007), had firm views on the criteria that should apply for membership of the Society of Experimental Test Pilots (SETP) – and on the definition of an astronaut.
+He devoted a whole chapter (My Ultimate Peer Group) of his autobiography, Schirra's Space, to a discussion of the subject.

+Schirra was named as fellow of SETP in 1971.
+He wrote that it is an exclusive society based on professional aviation skill and accomplishment, rather than mere achievement of altitude:

+He argued that aircraft personnel not piloting an aircraft are not aviators, and applied the strict criterion that anyone in space not in control of the flight of the spacecraft is not an astronaut: